UoMResearchIT/r-tidyverse-digital-humanities/_episodes/08-plot-ggplot2.md

 ## Layers

-Using a scatterplot probably isn't the best for visualizing change over time.
+Using a scatter-plot probably isn't the best for visualizing change over time.
 Instead, let's tell `ggplot` to visualize the data as a line plot: